 Stock Beta Calculator

-Calculate stock beta from correlation and standard deviations, or from covariance and market variance.
+Calculate stock beta from correlation and standard deviations, or covariance and market variance.

-Includes CAPM expected return based on risk-free rate and market return.
+Includes CAPM expected return from risk-free + market rate.

 Beta measures how much a stock moves relative to the overall market.
 A beta of 1 means the stock historically tracks the market closely.
 A beta of 1.5 means a 10% market move typically produces a 15% move in the stock – more volatile, higher potential returns but bigger drawdowns.
 Beta near zero means little correlation with market swings.
 Negative beta is rare but real: some assets like long-dated Treasuries or certain commodity producers run negative beta during equity bear markets.